 - No more than two cars per site.
 Additional cars may be parked in area provided by campground.

-- Pets must be kept on leash at all times, not left unattended at site and MUST BE PICKED UP AFTER.
-NO PETS IN THE BEACH AND PLAYGROUND AREA.
+- All pets must be current on rabies vaccinations.
+Pets must be kept on leash at all times, not left unattended at site and MUST BE PICKED UP AFTER.
+NO PETS IN THE BEACH AND PLAYGROUND AREAS.
 Noisy pets or those that act in a manner as to frighten or endanger others will be asked to be removed from the campground.

 - All sites MUST BE KEPT NEAT AND CLEAN.
 There must be a clear opening behind your trailer for access to utilities.
-Garbage will be picked up daily.
-Please do not leave trash out overnight.
-Garbage will be limited to household trash that can be bagged.
+Trash will be picked up daily.
+Do not leave trash out overnight.
+Trash will be limited to household trash that can be bagged.
 Refrigerators and other large items are strictly prohibited.
 The disposal of propane tanks is the SOLE RESPONSIBILITY of the camper and should not be left with the trash.
 Under no circumstances will the campground assume responsibility for propane tank disposal.

 - Campers are always responsible for their guests conduct and to make sure their guests have properly registered.
 In addition, visitors/guests must be made aware that their pets and boats are not allowed in the campground.

-- Visitors/guests are not allowed in the campground unless one of the primary campers is present or prior arrangements have been made in writing with the barn/office.
+- Visitors and season pass holders are not allowed in the campground unless one of the primary campers is present or prior arrangements have been made in writing with the barn/office.

 - Quiet hours are from 11:30pm to 9:00am.
 NO lawn mowing until 9:00am Monday – Saturday, 11:00am Sunday.

-- Shirts and shoes must be worn at all times in the barn.
+- Shirts and shoes must be worn at all times in the barn/office

 - No motorcycle, dirt bike or 4-wheeler riding is allowed in the campground.
 They may only be driven to and from site. (at 5 ½ MPH)